128technology/docs/docs/cc_fips_intro_installation.md

 - Have an entry in /etc/sudoers allowing you to execute Linux shell commands as root (via sudo).
 Failure to do so may result in the loss of remote management connectivity to the router.

 :::note
-The examples listed in this guide generally prefer running commands as a non-root user, except as noted, and prepend commands that must be run as a superuser with sudo. **The SSH Root login is not permitted.**
+The examples listed in this guide generally run commands as a non-root user, except as noted, and prepend commands that must be run as a superuser with sudo. **The SSH Root login is not permitted.**
 :::

 ### SSR Software Version